Caution urged as heavy rain set to hit wider Waikato region

 “Driving conditions may also be hazardous with surface flooding and poor visibility in heavy rain.
 We recommend that you check with the NZ Transport Agency on road closures.”

 On the Coromandel, rivers and streams may not be functioning normally due to repair works, and recent damage and debris, Mr Liefting warned.

-The hazards team and the council’s flood response team are monitoring the situation closely and will provide updates as required.
+“Our team on the Coromandel is monitoring the situation there closely and will be ready to assist landowners as required.

 “We’ll particularly be watching the potential for road closures near Thames if the Kauaeranga River spillway operates and also state highway 25 at Hikuai on the east coast of the Coromandel.”